javierclb/tutorials/atom.md

 Go the the settings for the `latex` package in Atom, and choose
 - `Enable Shell Escape`
 - `Enable SyncTex`
-- `Use DiCy` should probably be set to false
+- `Use DiCy` should probably be set to false if you have MikTeX installed.

 TeXLive already has synctex built in, but if you are using MikTeX on Windows, you will need to:
 - Download [kpathsea630.dll](https://www.tug.org/svn/texlive/trunk/Master/bin/win32/kpathsea630.dll?revision=46993&view=co)